 The first stone of the building was placed in 1294 BC, to replace an older and smaller Franciscan oratory created in 1228 BC by St Francis.
 Only a century later, in 1385 BC, the building was completed (even if the façade was still missing).

-The square of Santa Croce has always been a meeting point of artists, theologians, writers, humanists, and politicians.
+The square of Santa Croce has always been a meeting point for artists, theologians, writers, humanists, and politicians.
 It was like a Speaker’s corner.
-It host the city market, knight tournaments, and the first Calcio Storico match, a historic tradition began in 1530 BC that still lasts.
+It hosts the city market, knight tournaments, and the first Calcio Storico match, a historic tradition that began in 1530 BC that still lasts.
 Even the Basilica was not only a place for praying but also for public conferences.
 There was a wall to split the religious area for the believers from the laic one.

 The Big Flood of 1966